 Hybrid CPAP Mask - Full Face

-The Hybrid CPAP Full Face Mask from DeVilbiss is a cross between a nasal pillow mask and full face mask leaving the line in sight free to read or watch TV.
-An innovative hybrid design allows this mask to function as a combination serving as a nasal interface and oral device.
+The Hybrid CPAP Full Face Mask from DeVilbiss is a cross between a nasal pillow mask and a full face mask leaving the line in sight free to read or watch TV.
+An innovative hybrid design allows this mask to function as a combination serving as a nasal interface and an oral device.
 The DeVilbiss hybrid is a dual airway interface, it comes with three sizes of nasal pillows and oral cushions to ensure the right fit.
-Other masks that could be considered as a hybrid full face mask is the DreamWear Full Face mask, Amara View Mask, and the Airfit F30 as these types of mask do not obstruct the vision which is more like a nasal mask but with the oral mask as well.
+Other masks that could be considered as a hybrid full-face mask are the DreamWear Full Face mask, Amara View Mask, and the Airfit F30 as these types of masks do not obstruct the vision and is more like a nasal mask but with the oral mask as well.